 A hospital concept can be articulated around five major elements:

-Expressed in terms of city, district or precise location - if already available - the location is an essential component of the concept.
+Expressed in terms of a city, district or precise location - if already available - the location is an essential component of the concept.
 It frames the strategic playing field - or catchment area - by narrowing down the patient population, as well as the hospitals to be considered as competitors.
 It also has a direct impact on the investment or rental costs the hospital will absorb.

 2- Patient profile